IMPACT / INDIA

 0

-individuals benefited from 12 village cluster–level health camps and 2 eyes checkup camps in partnership with the Essilor Luxottica Foundation and SESA Palamu
+individuals benefited from 12 village cluster–level health camps and 2 Eyes Checkup camps in partnership with the Essilor Luxottica Foundation and SESA Palamu

 0